jokasta29/Guessing-Game/README.md

 This project is licensed under the [MIT License](LICENSE).
 You are welcome to use, modify, and distribute the code as needed.

-Thank you for checking out my second coding project on GitHub.
+Thank you for checking out my coding project on GitHub.
 I hope you find it engaging and inspiring.
 Happy coding!